 Today, the company is still owned and operated by the Doherty Family.
 Our construction focus is mainly on data centers, health and educational buildings, churches, mix-use developments and office buildings; however no job is too small.

 80% of our work is through our valued partners such as Turner Construction, J.E.
 Dunn, McCownGordon, McCarthy, Titan and Whiting-Turner.
 Over the years the company has built a reputation for providing competitive pricing, safety focused construction practices and high quality structural steel fabricated and erected on time and within budget.

 Automation is a key to Doherty’s success.
 When it comes to making cuts or holes in structural steel, several computerized pieces of equipment are used.
 Material is moved around the 130,000 square feet facility with the assistance of multiple conveyors, cross-over conveyors and overhead cranes with up to 20-ton capacity.
-In addition to this 130,000 square feet of functional shop space, we are currently in the process of extending two bays in order to increase our miscellaneous fabrication capacity, and will have extended another bay by the end of 2021 for our structural operations.
+In addition to this 130,000 square feet of functional shop space, we have extended one bay in January 2021 in order to increase our miscellaneous fabrication capacity, and will have extended another bay by the end of 2021 for our structural operations.
 The shipping department utilizes two yard cranes, a MI-JACK Travel Lift with a 60,000 pound lifting capacity, a COMBiLiFT with a 77,000 pound lifting capacity, along with three semi-trucks and multiple trailers.
 An average of 40 to 60 workers makes up the shop workforce.

 The company’s primary field equipment consists of ten fully equipped welding trucks.
 The steel erection hoisting is performed with one of four cranes (80-ton Linkbelt Crawler, 60-ton Lima conventional rubber tire, 22-ton All Terrain Hydraulic and a 22-ton boom truck).
 The number of workers in the field, who are mostly Local #10 Ironworkers, can vary between 30 and 50 depending on the workload.